-Restaurants and shops that I mention on the site are generally places that I recommend, unless otherwise noted.
-I don’t do traditional “reviews”, which involve copious research and taking extensive notes while I’m eating (which probably sounds as fun to you as it does to me.)
-On the site you’ll find impressions of places I’ve been to, and most likely enjoy.
+Restaurants and shops that I mention on the site are generally places that I recommend unless otherwise noted.
+I don’t do traditional “reviews,” which involve research and taking extensive notes while I’m eating.
+(Which probably sounds as fun to you as it does to me.)
+On the website you’ll find impressions of places I’ve been to, and most likely enjoy.
 You can read my Restaurant Write-Up Policy for further information.

 - Errors, Typos, and Goofs

 Relax.
-Take a deep breathe.
-Breathe…breathe..
-Because the site is my personal space, I don’t have copy editors and proofreaders hovering, as I do with my books.
-The site is a casual, fun place to report on things I find, places I go, and share recipes for things I’m eating.
-While I try my darndest to avoid errors, my aging eyes ain’t what they used to be.
-(Also, I have to write in HTML, ie: lines of code, so my screen looks like this when I’m writing – yikes!)
-While it’s possible to hire a copy editor – which I tried, but it tacked on 2 to 3 days before I could publish a post, I decided to keep the casual and fun, rather than feel like “homework” that I’m handing in to be graded.
-So while I strive for perfection, I’m bound to mess-up once in a blue moon.
-I welcome constructive commentary and you’re welcome to shoot me a (nice) comment so I can fix any goofs or gaffes.
+Take a deep breath.
+Breathe…breathe… Because the site is my personal space, I don’t have copy editors and proofreaders hovering over me.
+The site is a casual, fun place to report on things I find, places I go and share recipes for things I’m eating.
+While I try my darndest to avoid errors, my eyes ain’t what they used to be and sometimes my fingers flying over the keyboard hit a comma instead of a period.
+While it’s possible to hire a copy editor – which I tried, but it tacked on 2 to 3 days before I could publish a post, I decided to keep the blog casual and fun, rather than feel like “homework” that I’m handing in to be graded.
+So while I strive for perfection, I’m bound to mess up occasionally.
+I welcome constructive comments and you’re welcome to shoot me a (nice) comment so I can fix any goofs or gaffes.

 - Recipe & Product Queries

 I’m unable to assist with questions about recipes that aren’t mine or for customer service help with products.
 I suggest you contact the author or company as they’re best-suited to help you out.